Program Details

 You will be charged a $50 application fee for each application you submit.

 Note: Preference is given to juniors and seniors first who expect to graduate within one year from the program.
 Sophomores and juniors are still encouraged to apply, but may be placed on a waitlist and fill spots from cancellations.
-Historically, almost all who have applied have been accepted into the program.
+Historically, almost all applicants have been accepted into the program.

 Complete